How to Heal Tattoos Fast: Recovery Times and Aftercare Tips

 Some will tell you to listen to your artist and do whatever they tell you, to the letter.
-This is bad advice.
-I know, because I've tried it a few times with poor results.
+This isn't necessarily the best advice.
+I know because I've tried it a few times with poor results.
 Why?
-Everyone's skin is different, every tattoo is different, and there's no one-size fits all aftercare sheet.
+Everyone's skin is different, every tattoo is different, and there's no one-size-fits-all aftercare sheet.

 In this article, I'll share what I've learned about tattoo aftercare and show you my preferred method.

 The products are flexible.
-In fact, I encourage you to try a few products if you'll get more than one tattoo to help you find what's best for your skin.
+In fact, I encourage you to try a few products if you're planning on getting more than one tattoo so that you can figure out what's best for your skin.
 Being attentive to your skin and protecting the new tattoo is most important.
 Any quality product that is appropriate will work with this method.

 A new tattoo will weep a clear liquid called blood plasma during the initial healing phase.
 Generally, the more an area was worked with the machine, the more weeping you will see.
 It's important to prevent this plasma from drying on the skin as it can contribute to scabbing.
 Scabs can cause discoloration, scarring, and even total ink loss.
 They're also uncomfortable and take much longer to heal.